TANHAIYU/3d_line_detection/README.md

 ***
 - This is the reimplementation of [Iterative Hough Transform for Line Detection in 3D Point Clouds](https://www.ipol.im/pub/art/2017/208/).
 This implementation organizes the algorithm into a library that can be used in plug-and-play style easily.

-- Image of semihemisphere whose verices show directions for the method's parameter space discretization
+- Image of semihemisphere whose vertices show directions for the method's parameter space discretization

 ![semihemisphere](./docs/images/semihemisphere.png)